hunter-mcguire/V1-FS-REST-Scanner/README.md

 ```bash
 docker build --build-arg PORT=<port> --build-arg REGION=<region> -t <your_image_name> .
 ```

-PORT is an optional build argument.
-Default is 8000

 REGION is a mandatory build argument.
 Below is a list of valid regions.
 - ap-northeast-1